ECW (WWE brand)

-ECW was a brand of the American professional wrestling promotion World Wrestling Entertainment (WWE) that was established in May 2006 and discontinued in February 2010.
-Brands are divisions of WWE's roster where wrestlers are assigned to perform on a weekly basis when a brand extension is in effect.
+ECW (often pejoratively nicknamed WWECW to distinguish from its original 90s predecessor) was a brand of the American professional wrestling promotion World Wrestling Entertainment (WWE) that was established in May 2006 and discontinued in February 2010.
 Wrestlers that were assigned to ECW primarily appeared on the brand's weekly television program, ECW.
-The brand was established as a relaunch of the former Extreme Championship Wrestling promotion, the assets of which WWE acquired in 2003.
+The brand was established as a relaunch of the former Extreme Championship Wrestling (ECW) promotion, the assets of which WWE acquired in 2003.

 The brand operated during the second half of WWE's first brand extension period (2002–2011), and was one of WWE's three main brands, along with Raw and SmackDown.
 In addition to the brand's television program, ECW wrestlers competed on the branded and co-branded pay-per-view events.
 From 2007 to 2009, ECW wrestlers also occasionally appeared on the Raw and SmackDown television programs due to talent exchange agreements between the brands.
 The brand was dissolved in February 2010, and its show was replaced by the reality series NXT, which was rebranded as WWE's developmental territory, NXT, in 2012.

 History

-In early-to-mid-2002, then World Wrestling Federation (WWF) underwent a process they called the "brand extension".
+In early-to-mid-2002, then World Wrestling Federation (WWF, later WWE) underwent a process they called the "brand extension".
 The WWF divided itself into two de facto wrestling promotions with separate rosters, storylines and authority figures.
 Raw and SmackDown! would host each division, give its name to the division and essentially compete against each other.
-The split came about as a result of the WWF purchasing their two biggest competitors, World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW); and the subsequent doubling of its roster and championships.
+The split came about as a result of the WWF purchasing its biggest competitor, World Championship Wrestling (WCW); and the subsequent doubling of its roster and championships.
 The brand extension was publicly announced by Linda McMahon during a telecast of Raw on March 25 and became official the next day.
-WWE acquired the rights to ECW's trademarks and video library in 2003.
+WWE acquired the rights to Extreme Championship Wrestling (ECW)'s trademarks and video library in 2003.

-The enormous popularity of ECW merchandise prompted WWE to organize One Night Stand, an ECW reunion pay-per-view in 2005.
+The enormous popularity of The Rise and Fall of ECW and other ECW merchandise prompted WWE to organize One Night Stand, an ECW reunion pay-per-view in 2005.
 The financial and critical success of the event motivated WWE to organize a second One Night Stand the following year.
 With rejuvenated interest in the ECW product, WWE began exploring the possibility of reviving the promotion full-time.
 On May 25, 2006, WWE announced the launch of ECW as a stand-alone brand, congruous to Raw and SmackDown!, with its own show on Sci Fi (now Syfy).
 On May 29, the WWE held their 2006 brand extension draft.
 The draft featured ECW founder Paul Heyman receiving two total draft picks from the existing Raw and SmackDown! rosters for the newly created ECW brand.
 During the draft, Rob Van Dam was drafted from Raw and Kurt Angle from SmackDown! as the marquee signings.